mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 Basically the same route as [last week](ironman2022-5weeksout?wed) and I did the second trip up _Willis Point Road_ (no flat tire this week).
 Consumed Maynards (80g) and a 700ml bottle of Gatorade with 50g of sugar added, plus one 700ml of water.
 <!----->
-These mid-week, three hour ride now feel routine.
+These mid-week, three hour rides now feel routine.
 Steady, even effort up the hills; in the aero bars on _Wallace Drive_ up to _Saanichton_ when safe.

 ![Bike](/assets/jpg/bike-20220803.jpeg)